-I already knew hiragana and katakana, but my vocabulary was limited and I only knew how to construct basic sentences.
+I already knew hiragana and katakana, but my vocabulary is limited and I only know how to construct basic sentences.
 I knew I eventually wanted to find a language learning partner to practice with, but I assumed I would wait until I was a little more advanced in my skills so I could hold an actual conversation and feel more confident.

 I gave HelloTalk a try, but I ended up in Tandem instead.
 (Read my comparison, HelloTalk or Tandem: What’s better for language learning partners?).

 If you’re trying to decide if you should wait until you’re more advanced to find a language learning partner, here are the benefits and drawbacks I experienced with practice partners earlier in my learning journey.